rgparis/HelloWorld/README.md

 This is the most basic program without Gradle.
-Use it to tst IntelliJ functionality.
+Use it to test IntelliJ functionality.